NathanWalker/nativescript-ng2-magic/README.md

 ### Run for first time!

-You will need to have fully completed steps 1-4 above.
+You will need to have fully completed steps 1 and 2 above.

 Run your app in the iOS Simulator with: